-NOTE TO NEWS EDITORS AND DIRECTORS: The file below includes penalties issued by the MPCA that became public information during the fourth quarter of 2017.
+NOTE TO NEWS EDITORS AND DIRECTORS: The file below includes penalties issued by the MPCA that became public information during the first quarter of 2018.
 We welcome your inquiries to localize these stories.
 For more details on a specific enforcement case, please contact Stephen Mikkelson, Information Officer: 218-316-3887 or 1-800-657-3864 toll free.

 To follow up, contact the staff person whose name and number accompanies the penalty.
 In some instances, a separate news release may have been issued on the case.
 In those cases, you will find a link to that release in the "News Releases" column in the table below.

 - 2017 Enforcement Action Summaries (gp2-2017)

 - 2012 enforcement summary